ybbus/jsonrpc/README.md

 - RPCError object is not nil (err can be casted to this object)
 - rpc result could not be parsed into provided object

-One of te above examples could look like this:
+One of the above examples could look like this:

 ```go
 // json annotations are only required to transform the structure back to json